How to Argue & Win Every Time: Strategies for Lawyers (Book Review)

 And remember: always give basic human respect to everyone.

-If you are en expert in a subject and your “opponent” doesn’t know squat, your aim shouldn’t be that of “winning” or crushing them, but to inform them.
+If you are an expert in a subject and your “opponent” doesn’t know squat, your aim shouldn’t be to win or crush them, but to inform them.

 Counterpounchers lose.